Philco Model 4654 Predicta Television (1958)

 The Predicta screen is encased in a clear safety cover, which is made of soft, easily damaged plastic.
 Mine was in pretty nice condition, with only a couple of visible boo-boos.
 The Philco Predicta lettering on top of the cover was still in excellent shape.
 Also in good condition was the oval cover for the rear of the picture tube, as well as the brass bezel and support arms which steady the massive CRT.

-The designers turned the chassis sideways to fit it into the slim upright cabinet.
-Below is a view from the left side after I had removed the curved rear cover.
-The main chassis sits diagonally, occupying the lower two thirds of the cabinet space.
-Above it is the separate tuner chassis, connected by wires and a ground strap.
+The designers turned the chassis sideways to fit the slim upright cabinet.
+Here's a view from the left side after I had removed the curved rear cover.
+The main chassis sits diagonally, occupying the lower two thirds of the cabinet.
+Above it is the separate tuner chassis, connected by two cables and a ground strap.

 The previous owner replaced a broken rear cabinet foot with a nice mahogany reproduction.
-After I finish the electronics, I may shoot the repro foot with a little toning lacquer to make it match the original cabinet more closely.
+After I finish the electronics, I may shoot the repro foot with a little toning lacquer to better match the cabinet color.

 Below is a view of the chassis from the right side.
-All of the tubes can be reached from here, and the both-sides-open layout makes it possible to do certain other kinds of work on the chassis without removing it from the cabinet.
+All of the tubes can be reached from here, and the open layout lets you do simple repairs without removing the chassis.

-My initial inspection of the chassis revealed no major horrors, although some spots showed rather sloppy repair.
-One such case appears in the following photo.
+Initial inspection of the chassis revealed no major horrors, although some spots showed rather sloppy repair.
+Check out this photo.

 Another ugly spot was the connection of the AC line cord to the chassis.
 This photo shows the area when I had started to remove one leg of the cord.

 A thermistor, or thermal resistor, is one whose resistance changes as it warms up.
-The Predicta specs call for this unit (Sams R76) to have 400 ohms resistance when cold and 11 ohms when hot.
+The Predicta specs call for this unit to have 400 ohms resistance when cold and 11 ohms when hot.
 It is installed between the AC line and the TV's string of tube filaments.
-This kind of component is also known as an "inrush limiter," meaning that it limits, or softens, the initial rush of current flowing to the tube filaments, helping to extend tube life.
+This softens, the initial rush of current flowing to the tube filaments, helping to extend tube life.

-My Predicta was also missing the metal cage around its high-voltage rectifier.
-Although not strictly necessary for operation, the H-V cage blocks X-ray emissions and helps to keep fingers away from shocks, so I will eventually want to fabricate a new one from sheet aluminum.
+My Predicta was also missing the metal cage that encloses its high-voltage rectifier tube and flyback transformer.
+Although not strictly necessary for operation, the H-V cage keeps fingers away from shocks.
+Near the end of this article, you'll learn how I found one.

 Restoration